 Beginning 2003 of the 13 million AIDS related orphans, 95% live or have lived in Africa.
-The problem of AIDS related orphans will be much greater over the next 10 to 15 years.
+The problem of AIDS related orphans will be much greater over the next 10 to

+15 years.
 AIDS orphans present as chilling illustration of the far-reaching effects of the AIDS pandemic.
 Orphans are often referred to as the silent legacy of AIDS.

-2.2 Prevalence of HIV/AIDS
+2.2 Prevalence Of HIV/Aids

-According to UNDP, Kenyan National Human Development Report, "Poverty, environment, crime and illiteracy is chopping the life expectancy to slightly over 40 years ".
-Nyanza people live and die young.
+According to UNDP, Kenyan National Human Development Report, "Poverty, environment, crime and illiteracy is chopping the life expectancy to slightly over 40 years".
+People live and die young.
 People succumb to malaria, HIV/AIDS and TB and many never live to see their 40th Birthday.

-In Bondo, Rarieda, Suba and Homa bay Districts, high poverty index has led to lack of income earning opportunities due to illiteracy and poverty.
+High poverty index has led to lack of income earning opportunities due to illiteracy and poverty.
 4 in 10 people are likely to die out before 40 years old.
 Poverty has lead to lack of access to medical care, ill health and malnutrition.

 Households headed by secondary school and above level of education are less poor as compared to those household heads with education levels below secondary education Illiteracy is a prima to high poverty incidences.
 Poverty indicators are lack of employment, poor health infrastructure and mediocre housing.

-There is high rate of neonatal mortality in Nyanza province.
-A child born in Nyanza where Bondo District resides is four times more likely to die before its 5th birthday.
+There is high rate of neonatal mortality in the province.
+A child born in Machakos District is four times more likely to die before its 5th birthday.